 Are cyberattacks on the rise?

 Yes, cyberattacks are on the rise.
-Since the onset of the COVID-19 pandemic in March 2020, cyber attacks have risen 600% with an estimated cost of $8 trillion dollars in damages by the end of 2023.
+Since the onset of the COVID-19 pandemic in March 2020, cyber attacks have risen 600%, with an estimated cost of $8 trillion dollars in damages by the end of 2023.

 Bottom line

-As the world becomes increasingly reliant on technology, the threat of DDoS attacks will continue to grow.
+As the world increasingly relies on technology, the threat of DDoS attacks will continue to grow.
 Their use as political weapons became prevalent in 2022 with the Russian attack on Ukraine, and there’s no sign they’ll slow down.
 Although it seems like a problem that doesn’t affect you, even your computer can be used as a soldier in these online armies.
-Staying safe online will help you avoid being an unwilling attacker.
-By staying vigilant and proactive, we can help ensure a safer and more secure online experience for everyone.
+Securing your devices with a VPN and antivirus bundle will help you avoid being an unwilling attacker.